Home » Our Work » Gender Recognition Act Reform 2022 » Gender Recognition Reform (Scotland) Bill and the Section 35 order

 “The UK Government gave no advance warning of their use of the power, and neither did they ask for any amendments to the Bill throughout its nine month passage through Parliament.
 Our offers to work with the UK Government on potential changes to the Bill have been refused outright by the Secretary of State, so legal challenge is our only reasonable means of resolving this situation.”

-What happens to the Bill in the meantime?
+What happens to the Bill now?

 For now, the Bill remains passed and agreed by the Scottish Parliament, having completed all three stages of the parliamentary process.
 However, the Bill cannot become law until it gains royal assent – which is what the Section 35 order is currently preventing, and so it will be stuck at the last stage of the Scottish Parliamentary process unless the order is withdrawn.

+It is possible that the Scottish and UK Governments (present or future) could negotiate changes to the Bill, and agree a way forward.
 Negotiation could result in the use of a Section 104 order to make necessary adjustments to equality law and deal with any cross border issues.
 It might also require some adjustments to the Bill itself, which can be made by what is called a “reconsideration stage” in the Scottish Parliament.

 Assuming that all this is done with the agreement of both governments, the Section 35 order would be lifted, and the Bill would gain royal assent and become law.